How Website Content Can Negatively Affect Organic SEO

-Well, true – the site may get lots of attention, but more likely than not, it will be for its horrible design and lackluster user-friendliness – neither of which will do their search engine rankings any favors.
+Well, true – the site may get lots of attention, but more likely than not, it will be for its horrible design and lacklustre user-friendliness – neither of which will do their search engine rankings any favours.
 In fact, this could prove detrimental for their digital marketing campaigns.

 The goal of SEO is and has always been to increase traffic to a website naturally – organically, through unpaid, algorithm-driven results.
 To achieve this, SEO campaigns have to listen to the Google gods and give them what they’re looking for.
 There are no two ways about it.